coder-hxl/x-crawl/publish/README.md

 ### XCrawl

 Create a crawler instance via new XCrawl.
+The request queue is maintained by the instance method itself and is not shared.

 #### Type